pragma-/Plang/README.md

 In Plang, statements have values.
 The value of a statement is the value of its expression.

 The value of a statement group is the value of the final statement in the group.

-Plang automatically prints the value and type of the last statement of the program.
-To prevent this, use the `return` keyword as the last statement.

-You may print the values of any statements explicitly by using the `println` function.
-`println` will not print the types.

-    $ ./plang <<< 'println(1 + 2); println(3 * 4); 5 - 6'
-      3
-      12
-      -1 (NUM)

 ### Identifiers
     Identifier ::=  ("_" | Letter)  ("_" | Letter | Digit)*